10 Places in Canada Every Canadian Needs to Visit

 CN Tower, Toronto

-Although its luster has dimmed somewhat as the records it once held have tumbled at the feet of taller towers in Asia, this Toronto landmark-the former tallest freestanding structure on earth-is, at 1,815 feet, still one of the Seven Wonders of the Modern World and the world’s tallest tower.
-And despite the fact that some of its glory has passed, the allure of a visit here is perhaps greater than ever, with the addition of its vertiginous glass floor and the installation of extra entertainment features, such as the EdgeWalk, which dares people to walk along the abyss on a five-foot wide span atop the tower’s main observation deck, 116 stories above the ground.
+Although its lustre has faded somewhat as the records it once held have tumbled at the feet of taller towers in the Middle East, this Toronto attraction (formerly the tallest freestanding structure on Earth) is, at 1,815 feet, still one of the best places to visit in Canada.
+In fact, the allure of a visit here is perhaps greater than ever, especially if you’ve yet to brave the vertigo-inducing glass floor and the installation of extra entertainment features, such as the EdgeWalk, which dares people to walk along the abyss on a five-foot wide span atop the tower’s main observation deck, 116 stories above the ground.
+It’s an experience so thrilling, in fact, we’ve listed it as one of 50 ways to fall in love with Toronto all over again.

-The oldest walled city in North America, Quebec City holds both European charm and sophistication alongside its unmistakable French Canadian character.
+The oldest walled city in North America, Quebec City holds both European charm and sophistication alongside its unmistakable French-Canadian character.
 It also bears the distinction of being the place where, as every good Canadian history student knows, Wolfe defeated Montcalm on the Plains of Abraham, securing Canada for the British Empire.
-Home to the iconic Chateau Frontenac, poutine, the clip-clopping of horse-drawn carriages on cobblestone streets, as well as the New France Festival (held in August) and, of course, a world-famous winter carnival, there’s always plenty to do, see and eat in the capital of La Belle Province.
+Home to the iconic Chateau Frontenac (a hotel that’s hosted royal guests), poutine (the definitive dish in Canadian cuisine), and, of course, a world-famous winter carnival, there’s always plenty to do, see and eat in the capital of La Belle Province.
+These are the top 10 attractions in Montreal and Quebec City.